 Your status was reviewed and you are not meeting the minimum SAP guidelines.
 You will be put on a “Warning” status and allowed to keep aid for one term.
-Your continued eligibility will be determined after the next term check point.
+Your continued eligibility will be determined after the next term checkpoint.

 Your status was reviewed after the check point of a “Warning” classification and it was found that you do not qualify for financial aid for the following term.

-- Maximum Time Frame: Students may receive financial aid for a period of time not to exceed 1 1/2 times the normal length of their specific program of study.
-For example, students in an Associate in Science Degree requiring 64 credit hours will have a maximum of 96 hours to complete the program.
+- Maximum Time Frame: Students may receive financial aid for a period not to exceed 1 1/2 times the normal length of their specific program of study.
+For example, students with an Associate in Science Degree requiring 64 credit hours will have a maximum of 96 hours to complete the program.
 Students who transfer from other colleges will have all credit hours accepted by Southern Union included in the 96-hour total.
 The length of programs may vary.